willend/createweb/README.md

 Historically it was developed by Per Marker Mortensen for use at the Neurobiology Research Unit website nru.dk.

-It has since been used for McStas (mcstas.org) and McXtrace (mcxtrace.org) and other websites
+It has since been adapted for McStas (mcstas.org) and McXtrace (mcxtrace.org) and other websites by @willend

 License: GPL3